San Biagio Doughnuts

 A few more tips

-You can choose to make only two doughnuts to cut into slices, or form a braid and make a crown.
-Creativity in the kitchen plays an important role.
-For tradition, anise helps with throat ailments, and the doughnut shape was practical for hanging on a stick, carrying on the arm after church, or decorated with ribbons to offer as a gift.
-The doughnut shape also represents the cycle of seasons and divine protection without end.
+You can also choose to make just two large doughnuts to slice.
+Or make a braid and create a crown.
+Creativity plays an important role in the kitchen.
+Traditionally, anise is needed against throat ailments, and doughnuts were strung on a stick, hung on the arm when leaving mass, or decorated with ribbons to offer as gifts.
+The doughnut shape also recalls the circularity of the seasons and the unending divine protection.

 Author image